Skip to main content

 With the Cloud SOAR Slack integration, teams can remain connected, organize conversations, and quickly find what is needed to get the work done.

-With the Cloud SOAR Slack integration, you can directly manage User Choice actions within the playbooks from your Slack workspace.
+With the Cloud SOAR Slack integration, you can directly manage user choice actions within the playbooks from your Slack workspace.
 Furthermore, for each new incident, a related conversation channel will be created within your Slack workspace, where users will correspond to investigators.
 Changing a user within the incident will also result in a change to the user within the conversation channel.

 note